UPDATED: Nov 30, 2018

 In 1970 the Hartford was purchased by ITT Corporation and operated as ITT-Hartford until 1995, when it once again became an independent entity and changed the name to The Hartford Financial Services Group, Inc. In 2004, they expanded into Group Benefits with the purchase of a division of CNA Financial, and in 2013 sold the life insurance business to Prudential.

 In 1984, the Hartford became the provider of auto and home insurance for members of AARP, and they continue to hold this contract to this day.

-Today The Hartford is a Fortune 500 company selling products across the nation from their headquarters, which remains in Hartford, Connecticut.
+Today, The Hartford is a Fortune 500 company, ranked 153rd at the time of this review, selling products across the nation from their headquarters, which remains in Hartford, Connecticut.
 Policies and financial products are sold through agents and brokers to both individuals and businesses.

 The Hartford’s Products